 Proposals and Program Development Associate Director

-Department Description: This role is providing support on the Beth Israel Lahey Health (BILH) Philanthropy Communications team.
+Department Description: This role provides writing, editing, and related support for content creation on the Beth Israel Lahey Health (BILH) Philanthropy Communications team.
 As the second-largest healthcare system in New England, serving more than 1 million patients each year, BILH comprises 13 hospitals, including Beth Israel Deaconess Medical Center in Boston.
 The Communications team develops content and messaging to advance philanthropic support for clinical care, research, education, and capital projects across the system.

 Job Location: Boston, MA

 Job Summary: The Proposals and Program Development Associate Director supports strategic messaging and content creation to help advance BILH's comprehensive fundraising efforts.
 Develops compelling content to articulate important funding opportunities through proposals, leadership messaging, and a broad range of system-wide philanthropy communications to promote institutional needs across research, education, and patient care.
 As a key member of the BILH Philanthropy Communications team, they work to elevate the image and reputation of BILH and its member hospitals by driving high-impact, revenue-generating philanthropy and donor engagement across the system.
 The Associate Director works as a strategic partner with other BILH Philanthropy teams including Major and Principal Gifts, Donor Relations, Special Events, and Marketing - to articulate the goals and vision of initiatives with global reach and relevance.

 - Coordinates budget-relieving opportunities that match donor interest with capital and operating budget planning processes.
 They will analyze scientific and financial documents to develop and promote fundraising opportunities throughout BILH Philanthropy, ensuring that opportunities to support institutional priorities are kept up-to-date in the content library and accessible to frontline staff.